hexpm/hexpm/lib/hexpm/web/templates/blog/004-announcing-hex-core.html.md

 Today we are releasing the first version of hex_core, an Erlang library to interact with Hex.pm and other servers implementing Hex specifications.

 Before talking about hex_core, let's ask a simple question: What is Hex?
-The short answer is: it's a package manager for the Erlang ecosystem.
-The long answer is: well, by Hex we may mean a few different things:
+The short answer is, it's a package manager for the Erlang ecosystem.
+The long answer is that by Hex we may mean a few different things:
 1. A set of specifications of building clients and servers that can interact with each other: https://github.com/hexpm/specifications
 2. A server for hosting packages like the official server located at https://hex.pm
 3. Clients for interacting with servers, e.g. [Hex](https://github.com/hexpm/hex) for Elixir and [rebar3_hex](https://github.com/tsloughter/rebar3_hex) for Erlang projects

-The goal of hex_core is to be the reference implementation of Hex specifications and be used by Hex clients and servers.
+The goal of hex_core is to be the reference implementation of Hex specifications used by Hex clients and servers.

-As of this announcement the hex_core package is available on Hex.pm :-)
+As of this announcement the hex_core package itself is available on [Hex.pm](https://hex.pm/packages/hex_core].

-### Usage
+### Usage in an Erlang project

-Erlang:

 1. Create a new project: `rebar3 new lib example`
 2. Add `hex_core` to `rebar.config`: